Anthoine Hubert: Investigation and recommendations

 In October 2020, it was announced that the Raidillon corner would be modified by expanding the run-off area and reintroducing gravel traps.
-Upgrades were completed in early 2022 but gravel at Radillon de l'Eau Rouge was not part of the package.
+Upgrades were completed in early 2022 but gravel at Raidillon de l'Eau Rouge was not part of the package.

 Legacy

 At the FIA Formula 2 Championship prize-giving ceremony in Monaco in 2019 the Anthoine Hubert Award was introduced.
 It is named after Hubert who was the only rookie in the season to score two wins.
 The award is given to the highest-placed driver without previous Formula 2 experience.
-The inaugural recipient of the Anthoine Hubert Award was Guanyu Zhou.
+The inaugural recipient of the Anthoine Hubert Award was Zhou Guanyu.
 Hubert is remembered in the racing game F1 2020, where he is a selectable driver.